tsinis/colors_ai/README.md

 ## UI/UX Design

 All animations here are made with pure Flutter.
-The application's UI is designed with "gesture-first" UX and strictly following [Material Design Guidelines](https://material.io/design).
+The application's UI is designed with "gesture-first" UX on mobile platforms and strictly following [Material Design Guidelines](https://material.io/design).
 Neutral grey color UI is used here to not disrupt user's color perception with highly contrasting light or dark themes.

 ## To-Do Section

 * [ ] Write more tests.
 * [x] Separate data layer more.
 * [x] Create more interfaces for Data and Repository layers.
-* [ ] Add dependencies list in README.
 * [x] Add exports to PDF and PNG.
 * [x] L10N.
 * [ ] Add Feedback.